njraladdin/matrix-todo-extension/project.md

 - replace '@' usage with hashtab, done
 - remove clearing shortcut, done
 - update twitter tag, done
 - Settings is not visible, done
-- tasks in backlog group are not counted in progress
+- tasks in backlog group are not counted in progress, done

 - able to drag tasks between groups
 - add "how to use" section
 - switch button to diagram